gmonce/datascience/README.md

 6. [A Beginner’s Guide to Eigenvectors, PCA, Covariance and Entropy](http://deeplearning4j.org/eigenvector) - by [Skymind](http://www.skymind.io/).
 The most intuitive introduction to Eigenvectors and Eigenvalues I've found so far.
 7. [Visual Information Theory](http://colah.github.io/posts/2015-09-Visual-Information/) - by C. Olah.
 Entropy, Cross-entropy, and KL-divergence visually explained...
 8. [The Matrix Calculus You Need For Deep Learning](http://parrt.cs.usfca.edu/doc/matrix-calculus/index.html) - by Terrence Parr and Jeremy Howard.
+9. [Seeing Theory](http://students.brown.edu/seeing-theory/) By Daniel Kunin.
+A visual introduction to Probability and Statistics

 Deep Learning
 =============